Plutokekz/DiscordBot/README.md

 * play Youtube videos/playlists
   * change the status to the current playing song
   * have a look at the queued songs
+  * a database with requested song's and requester
 * Post a Station of the Day message to subscribed channels in a specified interval

 # Installation